 This pattern is also available as a PDF instant download pattern here and a complete making kit here.

 You're going to love this dress; it's so versatile and can be made in lots of different versions and fabrics.
 It is basically a loose fitting pull-on shift dress with no fastenings making it a brilliant first dressmaking project.
 There are 2 different finishes for the neck - a roll-over collar or simple bound boat neck, optional side seam pockets and optional tie belt.
 You can customise it further by making it with the optional pleats or just using the bodice to make a simple boxy top.
 It's cool worn on its own for summer and makes a great layering piece worn with long sleeved t-shirts and leggings for winter.
-See more versions on this Pinterest board.
+See more versions under the #miyfulwood hashtag on Instagram and on this Pinterest board.

 The pattern is multi-sized and printed on 80gsm white paper (not flimsy tracing paper) which is packaged in a white paper bag with an A4 book of instructions (example in last photo).
 This is NOT a downloadable pdf pattern that you have to print and stick together yourself.